 Alabama isn’t exactly a mecca for international festivals, but it does celebrate its unique Deep South heritage in many ways.
-Most of the festivals are based around local products, traditions, and craftsmanship.
-They are relaxed, down-home affairs without any pretense or attempt to be global spotlight events, which is the main draw, they’re pure, simple fun.
+Most Alabama holidays are based around local products, traditions, and craftsmanship.
+They are relaxed, down-home affairs without any pretense or attempt to be global spotlight events, which is the main draw.
+They’re pure, simple fun.

 Mobile Mardi Gras